shauray8/CTW/README.md

 # Context Tree Weighting
-investigating and exploring context-tree weighting *Explaining CTW is a little tough *
+Investigating and exploring context-tree weighting *Explaining CTW is a little tough*

-btw here's the code for [CTW](/ctw) !
+btw here's the code for [CTW](/CTW) !

-# Huffman Coding just to create a baseline
+## Huffman Coding just to create a baseline

 ### An example of how huffman coding works